-- Board members declaring their interests required under the Corporations Act 2001 (Cth), the ASX Listing Rules and general law requirements - Board members with a material personal interest in a matter before the Board not receiving the relevant Board paper and not being present at the Board meeting during the consideration of the matter and subsequent vote, unless the Board (excluding the relevant Board member) resolves otherwise - as a general rule, Board members with a conflict not involving a material personal interest in a matter before the Board should not receive the relevant Board paper and are not present at the Board meeting during discussion of the matter
+- Board members declaring their interests required under the Corporations Act 2001 (Cth), the ASX Listing Rules and general law requirements - Board members with a material personal interest in a matter before the Board not receiving the relevant Board paper and not being present at the Board meeting during the consideration of the matter and subsequent vote, unless the Board (excluding the relevant Board member) resolves otherwise - as a general rule, Board members with other conflicts not involving a material personal interest in a matter before the Board should not receive the relevant Board paper and not be present at the Board meeting during discussion of the matter.

-Macquarie Bank is a subsidiary of Macquarie.
-The Macquarie Bank Board is ultimately responsible for the sound and prudent management of Macquarie Bank, with due consideration to the interests of deposit holders.
+MBL is a subsidiary of MGL.
+The MBL Board is ultimately responsible for the sound and prudent management of MBL, with due consideration to the interests of deposit holders.
 Where potential conflicts arise, there are a number of measures available to Directors of the relevant Board to deal with such conflicts and management will assist by giving Directors sufficient information to manage conflicts appropriately.
 Each Director has the ability to obtain independent advice or consult with independent experts where that Director considers it necessary to carry out their duties and responsibilities.